Tuscarawas County Court Records

 Court Fax: (330) 602-8811

-Misdemeanor and Traffic Cases — These are divided between the New Philadelphia Municipal Court and the Tuscarawas County Court – Southern District, depending on where the offense occurred.
+Misdemeanor and Traffic Cases — These are split between the New Philadelphia Municipal Court and the Tuscarawas County Court Southern District, depending on where the offense occurred.

 New Philadelphia Municipal Court